Canadians pulled off daring 2001 South Pole rescue

 Published Thursday, January 24, 2013 11:55AM EST

 In 2001 Canadians aviators were called upon to pull off a dramatic rescue at the South Pole.
 A risky mission undertaken by a crew and plane from Calgary’s Kenn Borek Air.
-With news that an aircraft from the same company has gone missing in Antarctica we’ve decided to share our documentary profiling the heroic mission undertaken a decade ago.

 It’s a land of either perpetual darkness or constant daylight.
 Fourteen million square kilometres of ice and snow - about one and a half times the size of Canada.
 Antarctica is truly the last great wilderness.